kako0507/themeparks/README.md

 Then, for each park, a basic shell object should be implemented that just configures the park's base object (and overrides anything in unusual setups).

-Throughout the API, please make use of the this.Log() function so debugging parks when things break is easier.
+Throughout the API, please make use of the this.log() function so debugging parks when things break is easier.

 Please raise issues and make pull requests with new features :)